-Owner's manual
+2.9 Owner's Manual

-- It is important that you read this owner's manual carefully and completely before making your first trip.
-It contains useful information and tips to help you operate and handle your motorcycle.
-Only then will you find out how to customize the motorcycle ideally for your own use and how you can protect yourself from injury.
-The owner's manual also contains important information on servicing the motorcycle. - The owner's manual is an important component of the motorcycle and should be handed over to the new owner if the vehicle is sold.
+It is important that you read this Owner's Manual carefully and completely before making your first trip.
+The Owner's Manual contains useful information and many tips on how to operate, handle, and maintain your motorcycle.
+Only then will you find out how to customize the vehicle ideally for your own use and how you can protect yourself from injury.